 4)Simonovich, Bert, “Practical Method for Modeling Conductor Surface Roughness Using The Cannonball Stack Principle”, White Paper.

-5)Conductor surface roughness modeling: From “snowballs” to “cannonballs” Yuriy Shlepnev, Simberian Inc.
+5)Conductor surface roughness modelling: From “snowballs” to “cannonballs” Yuriy Shlepnev, Simberian Inc.

 Written by: Kalyan Vaddagiri